Technical Specification for Gas Oils, Petrol and Diesel Fuels

 The Minister of Communications, Climate Action and Environment sets out the technical specifications for gas oils, petrol and diesel in Ireland.

-The environmental specifications for petrol and diesel for road use and gas oil for use in non-road mobile machinery etc. are subject to the following Regulations.
+The environmental specifications for petrol and diesel for road use and gas oil for use in non-road mobile machinery etc. are subject to regulation under S.I.
+155/2011.

 Implications for Gas Oils

-Gas oil is a fuel similar to ‘road’ diesel though with a slightly lower specification.
-It is used in industry, agricultural machinery and home heating and is usually called ‘green diesel’.
-It is marked with a green dye to distinguish it from ‘road’ diesel on which full excise duty is payable.
+Gas oil is a fuel similar to 'road' diesel, though with less stringent specifications.
+It is used in industry, agricultural machinery and home heating and is commonly called 'green diesel'.
+This is because it is marked with a green dye to distinguish it from 'road' diesel, on which full excise duty is payable.

 - Gas oil marketed for use in non-road mobile machinery (NRMM) must contain no more than 10 milligrams of sulphur per kilogram of fuel.
-Or, more commonly referred to as 10 ppm (parts per million) sulphur.
+This is more commonly referred to as 10 ppm (parts per million) sulphur.

-- Gas oil used for home heating purposes, stationary equipment, or marine fuel will continue to have a specification of 1,000 ppm sulphur.
+- Gas oil used for home heating purposes, stationary equipment, or marine fuel continues to have an upper limit of 1,000 ppm sulphur.